-To set your call barring options, proceed as follows.
+To set your call barring options:

-Select the type of call barring required by pressing the \\ or \\ key until the appropriate option is highlighted and then press the Select soft key.
+Select the type of call barring required by pressing the or key until the appropriate option highlights and then press the Select soft key.

-- Select the type of calls to be barred by pressing the \\ or \\ key until the appropriate option is highlighted and then press Select. - Press the Activate soft key to confirm your settings. - 4.
+- Select the type of calls to be barred by pressing the or key until the appropriate option highlights and then press the Select soft key. - Press the Activate soft key to confirm your settings. - 4.
 Enter your call barring password supplied by your service provider.

-The phone sends your settings to the network and the network's acknowledgement is displayed.
+The phone sends your settings to the network and the network's acknowledgement displays.

-To deactivate specific call barring settings, proceed as follows.
+To deactivate specific call barring settings:

-- 1. Select the call barring option to be deactivated. - Select the type of call to which this option applies. - 3.
-Press the Deactivate soft key. - Enter your call barring password supplied by your service provider.
+- 1. Select the call barring option to be deactivated. - 2.
+Select the type of call to which this option applies. - 3.
+Press the Deactivate soft key. - 4.
+Enter your call barring password supplied by your service provider.

-The phone sends your settings to the network and the network's acknowledgement is displayed.
+The phone sends your settings to the network and the network's acknowledgement displays